 Voices for Children established a Riverside County Community Advisory Council in late 2019.

 How is the CASA Program in Riverside County funded?

-The program initially received a grant from the Judicial Council of California, which was matched $1-for-$1 by a private donor who is concerned about the welfare of Riverside County’s foster children.
-Since then, individuals, local governments, foundations, and corporations have partnered with Voices for Children to rebuild the program and ensure that the foster children in Riverside County have CASAs by their side—in court, in school, and in the community.
-For more information about how individuals, businesses and organizations can partner with VFC’s Riverside County program, please contact Jessica Muñoz, Program Director, at (951) 357-9100 or firstname.lastname@example.org.
+The program initially received a grant from the Judicial Council of California, which was matched dollar-for-dollar by a private donor who is concerned about the welfare of Riverside County’s children in foster care.
+Since then, individuals, local governments, foundations, and corporations have partnered with Voices for Children to establish a solid program and ensure that abused and neglected children in Riverside County have CASAs by their side—in court, in school, and in the community.
+For more information about how individuals, businesses, and organizations can partner with VFC’s Riverside County program, please contact Jessica Muñoz, Executive Director, at 951-357-9100 or firstname.lastname@example.org.

-Is Voices for Children currently recruiting for new CASAs for Riverside County?
+Is Voices for Children currently recruiting new CASAs for Riverside County?

 Yes!
-If you are interested in becoming a CASA, please sign up to attend one of our upcoming Information Sessions.
+If you are interested in becoming a CASA, please register to attend one of our upcoming Information Sessions.
 Then, you will need to complete and submit our CASA Application for Riverside County and interview with a Voices for Children staff member.
 If after the interview we determine a mutual fit, you will be invited to begin training through our Advocate University.
-For more information about becoming a CASA volunteer, please email email@example.com, call (951) 472-9301, or click here.
+For more information about becoming a CASA volunteer, please email email@example.com, call 951-472-9301, or visit our volunteer information page.